ethereum/ethereum-org/views/content/greeter.md

 You'll notice that there are two different contracts in this code: _"mortal"_ and _"greeter"_.
 This is because Solidity has *inheritance*, meaning that one contract can inherit charateristics of another.
 This is very useful to simplify coding because some common traits of contracts don't need to be rewritten every time, and all contracts can be written in smaller, more readable chunks.
 So by just declaring that _greeter is mortal_ you inherited all characteristics from the "mortal" contract and kept the greeter simple and easy to read.

-_"mortal"_ and _"owned"_ simply means that the greeter contract can be killed by its owner, to clean up the blockchain and recover funds locked into it.
+The inherited characteristic _"mortal"_ simply means that the greeter contract can be killed by its owner, to clean up the blockchain and recover funds locked into it.
 Contracts in ethereum are, by default, immortal and have no owner, meaning that once deployed the author has no special privileges anymore.
 Consider this before uploading.

-### Compiling your contract
+### Installing a compiler

 Before you are able to upload it though, you'll need two things: the compiled code, and the Application Binary Interface, which is a sort of user guide on how to interact with the contract.